c08oprkiua/c08oprkiua/README.md

 # Programming info
 * Member of Homebrodot (we port Godot to consoles via homebrew)
+* My average project work speed is that of a tortoise
 * Programming languages:
   * GDScript
   * C/C++